cryscan/project-chen/_posts/2021-2-9-simulator-inverse-dynamics.markdown

 3. Finally I find [the python command processing code](https://github.com/bulletphysics/bullet3/blob/abea1a848411cf53385fb8288c89db05e5751ef7/examples/SharedMemory/PhysicsServerCommandProcessor.cpp#L11121).
 It turns out that when the `flags` is set to 1, it uses so called "RBD model" instead.
 To have the normal mode (when `flags` is set to 0) work correctly, the dimensions of the input vectors ($q$, $\dot{q}$ and $\ddot{q}$) should include the additional degrees of freedom of the torso.
 Moreover, the code for preprocessing floating-based models seems to forget to populate its `q` vector.
 I raise an issue and fix it on my own.

 I then test the results by applying the calculated $\tau(q, \dot{q}, 0)$ directly onto the torques of joints to see whether that compensates the gravity, and it goes good.

+# Next Step
+After solving the issue in the framework, I can continue implementing CIO.
+There are several things I need to do next week:
+- Figure out how to formulate $J(q)$
+- Formulate the physics cost and the contact invariant cost
+- Figure out how to use `cvxopt` to do quadratic programming